prometheus-community/prom-label-proxy/README.md

 ### Alerts endpoint

 The proxy requests the `/api/v1/alerts` Prometheus endpoint, discards the rules that don't contain an exact match of the label and returns the modified response to the client.

+### Silences endpoint

+The proxy ensures the following:

+* `GET` requests to the `/api/v2/silences` endpoint contain a `filter` parameter that matches exactly the particular label and throws away all other matchers for the label.
+* `POST` requests to the `/api/v2/silences` endpoint can only affect silences that match the label and the label matcher is enforced.
+* `DELETE` requests to the `/api/v2/silence/` endpoint can only affect silences that match the label.

 ## Example use